Snapchat/djinni/README.md

 ## Working on Djinni in an IDE

-You can either load the project via SBT or Bazel
+You can load the project via Bazel

 ### Bazel